b-rbmp/weatherlogger-backend/README.md

 + [Live Demo](#demo)

 ## About <a name = "about"></a>
-Backend implementation of a meteorological mini-stations for the VII Integrated Laboratory course at the Federal University of Bahia.
+Backend implementation of a meteorological mini-stations project for the VII Integrated Laboratory course at the Federal University of Bahia.

 Implemented in FastAPI